nishanmudalige/nishanmudalige/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on projects related to SARS‑CoV‑2 (i.e. the virus that causes Covid-19)
+- 🌱 I’m currently learning epidemiology

 <!--
 **nishanmudalige/nishanmudalige** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.